ZhaoranLiu/ceers_useful_code/README.md

     mygrism spectra_extration
     mygrism plot_spectra

- After you finished the first 3 steps, you can easily change the catalog in config.py and only rerun the ‘spectra_extration’ and ‘plot_spectra’
+ After you finished the first 3 steps, you can easily change the catalog in config.py and only rerun the `spectra_extration` and `plot_spectra`

 ## If you want to do the reduction step by step
 Please check out the cli.py to see the commands or type: